dqops/dqo/docs/dqo-concepts/checks/configuring-checks.md

 14. The node where daily [partitioned checks](./partition-checks/partition-checks.md) are configured at a table level.
 15. The node where monthly [partitioned checks](./partition-checks/partition-checks.md) are configured at a table level.
 16. The node with a list of columns.
 17. One example column name.
-The column level checks for this column are defined inside the node.
+The column-level checks for this column are defined inside the node.

 ### **Table YAML core elements**